onap/vnfrqts-requirements/docs/Chapter8.rst

       “GetOutputFlag” : “False”
  }

-The example JSON file provided by the vendor for each VNF action will be turned into a template by ONAP, that can be updated with instance specific values at run-time.
+The example JSON file provided by the VNF provider for each VNF action will be turned into a template by ONAP, that can be updated with instance specific values at run-time.